yakconsulting/spidersoftdev.github.io/content/projects/readability.md

 The tool's focused approach and JSON output make it particularly suitable for integration into larger content processing pipelines and automated data collection systems.

 Check it out on [RapidPI](https://rapidapi.com/slav123/api/readability) website.

-We have also dockered it.
+## What Next?

+I'm for ideas - if you have any please drop me a line.
+There is a docker version available.